stevecorey365/PowerAutomate-Samples/approval-reminders/README.md

-# Change color of Item Child Count when enough files have been uploaded

 ## Summary
 Theis sample illustrates how to add approval reminders to your flow.
 It relies on specific metadata within a library, which is detailed below